stulevine/ximgfix/README.md

 To install the script:

-  sudo cp xe1fix /usr/local/bin/xe1fix
+  sudo cp ximgfix /usr/local/bin/ximgfix

 To run the script

-  1) cd to your SD card directory where the files are located
-  2) xe1fix
+  ximgfix [SD Card Name] [folder number]

+For example, my SD card is names X-E2 and I have two folders in the DCIM directory, 100_FUJI and 101_FUJI.
+Since I've already run this script for the former folder, and all new photos go into 101_FUJI,  I would run ximgfix as follows:

+  ximgfix X-E2 101

-You'll see a progression of "." chars as it processes the files and sets the proper create date followed by the number of files processed when the script finished.
+You'll see a progression of "." chars as it processes the files and sets the proper create date from the image's embedded EXIF info followed by the number of files processed when the script finished.
 That's it.